 Jingle was a beautiful Labrador Retriever.
 If anyone is questioning what kind of dog to get, Labrador Retrievers aren’t only a safe bet, but also the best.
 We picked him out from a breeder and Jingle was the runt of the litter.
 That’s why his body build remained so small his whole life, no matter how fat we got him to be.
 During his puppy stage, he chewed everything, but his favorite was shoes.
 I remember I had a favorite pair of white sandals.
 They kind of looked like the salt water sandals except they had a purple daisy flower pattern along the inside of it.
 One day it had teeth holes all over it and was deemed unwearable ever again.

 Jingle was always more on the timid side.
 He very rarely barked as he was scared of his own sound.
 The only times would be when we accidentally stepped on his tail or he saw his reflection in the sliding glass door.
 When we went for walks, Jingle would always pull on the leash so hard it would drag us down.
 He was actually the culprit behind a fairly large handful of friends who received knee scrapes and scars as an attempt to take him for a walk.
-We all quickly learned that it is instead, Jingle walking…er, running with a human trailing behind.
 I always wished that he was an older dog so he wouldn’t have as much energy when we went out.
 But I take that back.
 He was so full of life and love and saw good in everything.
 Every time you walked into the house, Jingle would immediately lie down with his belly high in the air waiting for you to pet him.
 You would bend down to just give him a little scratch, and Jingle could imagine no happier thing.

 There was this other time when I was really mad at my parents.
 I forget what it was about, it was when I was under 10 so it must have been something silly.
 But in the heat of that moment, I could have sworn that my “parents” were not my actual parents and that I was adopted.
 That to me was the most logical reason they did not give me what I wanted, and so I looked up my birth certificate.
 Sure enough, my parent’s names were there and I had a huge cry fest.
 I don’t remember why or what triggered, but I do remember Jingle sitting patiently right next to me, licking my salty tears away.

 As Jingle and I got older, we became more and more attached to each other.
-I saw him clearly as my own dog and sometimes, I would share him with the rest of the family.
 During his upbringing, Jingle was to sleep in his kennel or his designated area.
 However, there were numerous nights where I would sneak him into my bed and we would just snuggle.
 I was once asked what my favorite smell on this whole entire earth is, and my honest answer, is my dogs.
 There’s just something about that musky dog smell that reminds me of home.
 Every time I needed a comforting, I would just smell into his fur and know it was going to be okay.

 Jingle lived to please.
 He lived for affection and for the brief moments of attention we would give him in the midst of our so called busy and chaotic high school years.
 Yet that was all he wanted and all it took to make him happy.
 He wasn’t the dog who would chew up a cushion or need stuffed plushy toys to play with.
 He did enjoy the occasional squeaky toy or chew toy or tennis ball, but he thrived for affection.
 That dog just wanted to be loved and I wish now to just hold him one more time.